weic6/RepoGPT/README.md

 RepoGPT is an intuitive and powerful chatbot, which everages the power of Large Language Model (LLM) and Retrieval-Augmented Generation (RAG) for interacting with GitHub repositories, and assist developer to understand the codes better and faster.
 This chatboot significantly speeds up the learning curve for secondary application development based on open source repository.

-# Overview
+## Overview

 The backend uses the GitHub API for retrieving repository documents, the LangChain library to simplify the creation of the chatbot, and the Chroma vector store for managing and querying vectorized content, and OpenAI API to empower interactions with users.
 The frontend uses Streamlit to create an interactive interface.

 Upon receiving the github repository url, RepoGPT will crawl documents inside the repository, and vectorize the content and stored in Chrome, for retrieval-augmented generation.
-Users can then chat with the repository to get insights and .
+Users can then chat with the repository to get insights and guidance.

-# Key Features
+## Key Features

 - Developed an advanced AI-powered chatbot for analyzing and interacting with GitHub repositories to enhanced secondary application development by providing quick and insightful access to open source codebases.
 - Implemented repository crawling using the GitHub API to retrieve files efficiently.